sblanck/smagexp/README.md

 *QCnormalization tool form*

-It generates an html report showing micro pseudo images, boxplots and MA plot for raw and normalized data.
-It also generates a .rdata file containing normalized data in a eset object for further analysis with limma.
+It generates an html report showing microarray pseudo-images, boxplots and MA plots for raw and normalized data.
+It also generates a .rdata file containing normalized data in a ExpressionSet object for further analysis with limma.

 ![QCnormalization tool (partial) results](https://raw.githubusercontent.com/sblanck/smagexp/master/images/smagexp_QC_report.png)